Anaemia associated with beta-thalassaemia

 Patients experiencing a loss of response

 If patients experience a loss of response to luspatercept, causative factors (e.g. a bleeding event) should be assessed.
-If typical causes for a loss of haematological response are excluded, dose increase should be considered as described above for the respective indication being treated.
+If typical causes for a loss of haematological response are excluded, dose increase should be considered as described above (see Table 1).

 Discontinuation

-Luspatercept should be discontinued if patients do not experience a reduction in transfusion burden after 9 weeks of treatment (3 doses) at the maximum dose level if no alternative explanations for response failure are found (e.g. bleeding, surgery, other concomitant illnesses) or if unacceptable toxicity occurs at any time.
+Luspatercept should be discontinued if patients do not experience a reduction in transfusion burden (for transfusion-dependent β-thalassaemia patients), or an increase from baseline Hb in the absence of transfusions (for non-transfusion-dependent β-thalassaemia patients) after 9 weeks of treatment (3 doses) at the maximum dose level, if no alternative explanations for response failure are found (e.g. bleeding, surgery, other concomitant illnesses) or if unacceptable toxicity occurs at any time.

 Active ingredient